baysnr/EDUPREDICT-MATH-DASHBOARD/streamlit-dashboard/README.md

 ## Description

-EduPredictMath Dashboard is a Streamlit-based application designed for educational analytics, student monitoring, and Knowledge Tracing prediction demonstrations using Deep Learning models.
+EduPredictMath Dashboard is a Streamlit-based application for educational analytics, student monitoring, and Deep Knowledge Tracing prediction demonstrations.

-This dashboard acts as the frontend layer of the EduPredictMath project and does not execute AI models directly.
-All predictions are performed through a FastAPI-based AI Service.
+The dashboard acts as the frontend of the EduPredictMath project.
+Model inference is performed through a publicly deployed API hosted on Hugging Face Spaces, so users do not need to run the AI service locally.

 ---